morrowind-modding/morrowind-modding.github.io/mmw-content/modding-tools/merging-plugins/habasi.md

 > | **Requirements** | None |
 > | **License** | [GNU GPLv3](https://github.com/alvazir/habasi/blob/master/LICENSE) |

-**Habasi** is a command-line tool for merging multiple plugins into one.
+**Habasi** is a [[modding-tools/command-line-tools/index|command-line tool]] for [[modding-tools/merging-plugins/index|merging plugins]], featuring the ability to merge one's entire load order into a single plugin, and optionally turn static grass references into groundcover for OpenMW and MGE-XE.